Welcome to today's edition of the Rush 24-7 podcast.

 What is one thing that could happen that would erode your 2012 confidence?

-Maybe there are a lot, but there's one single thing that could happen where all of a sudden you'd say, wow, we're this could be trouble.
+Maybe there are a lot, but there's one single thing that could happen where all of a sudden you'd say, wow, this could be trouble.

-That would be the Hillary Clinton I told you so tour 2012.
+That would be the Hillary Clinton I Told You So tour 2012.

 This has gone in my mind from being a preposterous impossibility to being infinitesimally remote to now just being unlikely.